JustinLex/JustinLex/README.md

 ### Hi there 👋

-I'm Justin Lex-Hammarskjöld, a computer nerd and an open-source+self-hosting evangelist.
+I'm Justin Lex-Hammarskjöld, a computer nerd and engineer.

-This is my Github account for work and other open-source projects.
+This is my Github account for open-source contributions.

-I'm in the process of migrating all of the active projects I own to [Codeberg](https://codeberg.org/jlh), an open-source alternative to Github.
+If you want to see some of my projects, check out my [Codeberg account](https://codeberg.org/jlh).
+Codeberg is an open-source alternative to Github.

-Note that all code hosted here and any opinions I express are my own.
+If you want to learn more about me or my consulting firm, check out the [LocalHop Technologies website](https://localhop.eu/~jlh).

 <!--
 **JustinLex/JustinLex** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.